backstage/backstage/docs/api/backend.md

       // plugins and modules for testing
       features: [testModule()],
     });

     // assertions
   });
 });
 ```

 ## Package structure

-The package relationship between plugins, modules and extension are illustrated in the following diagram.
+A detailed explanation of the package architecture can be found in the [Backstage Architecture Overview](../overview/architecture-overview.md#package-architecture).
+The most important packages to consider for this system are `backend`, `plugin-<pluginId>-backend`, `plugin-<pluginId>-node`, and `plugin-<pluginId>-backend-module-<moduleId>`.

-Taken with an artificial foobar backend plugin.
+- `plugin-<pluginId>-backend` houses the implementation of the plugins themselves.

-- `plugin-foobar-backend` houses the plugin and registers the extension points into the backend system.
+- `plugin-<pluginId>-node` houses the extension points and any other utilities that modules or other plugins might need.
-- `plugin-foobar-common` houses the shared types including the Extension Point registered by the backend.
+- `plugin-<pluginId>-backend-module-<moduleId>` houses the modules that extend the plugins via the extension points.
-- `plugin-foobar-XYZ-module` houses the modules that extend the foobar backend with extension points imported from `plugin-foobar-common`
+- `backend` is the backend itself that wires everything together to something that you can deploy.